 5. Money is the root of all evil.

 Again, the original version is a little longer.
 This biblical phrase originally reads “The love of money is the root of all sorts of evil."
 There's a difference in making more money than you could possibly spend and keeping it.

 This is often used to justify supporting bad wars, the original actually says “My country, right or wrong; if right, to be kept right; and if wrong to be set right."
 This puts the responsibility on the citizen to make sure their country is a good one, not the other way around.

 7. Starve a cold, feed a fever.

-I’ve only heard this a couple times and it could have multiple meanings just by reading it differently.
-Not only is it terrible advice, it’s poorly quoted.
-The original states “if you starve a cold, you’ll have to feed a fever.”
-Now, that’s advice I can take to heart.
+I've only heard this a couple of times and it could have multiple meanings just by reading it differently.
+Not only is it terrible advice, but it's also poorly quoted.
+The original states “if you starve a cold, you'll have to feed a fever."
+Now, that's advice I can take to heart.